 On the other hand, the 10 days indicated are the ideal combination between physical and psychological challenge, giving you time to observe the path, which deserves to be seen and looked at again.
 However, if you want to do it in less time, that is an option.
 But this is a big effort and you have to know if you are physically prepared.

-The Portuguese Central Way to Santiago in 10 days of stages.
+The Portuguese Central Way of the Camino de Santiago in 10 days of stages

 As you saw above, the Portuguese Central Way to Santiago can be divided into 10 days.
 In this segment you can read a short description about each one.
 Also, you only need to click on the number of the stage to get access to lodgings.